ycpcs/cs101-summer2015/assign/assign06.md

 **Due dates**

--   Milestone 1 is due Thursday, July 30th by 11:59 PM
+-   Milestone 1 is due Tuesday, Aug 4th by 11:59 PM
--   Milestone 2 is due Wednesday, Aug 5th by 11:59 PM
+-   Milestone 2 is due Monday, Aug 10th by 11:59 PM

 # Getting Started